rinmz/kafuca/README.md

 # kafuca

-kafuca simplifies workflows with efficient tools and automation.
+kafuca is a django-based project that simplifies workflows with efficient tools and automation.

 ## features